keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 Think about it like this: foods high in saturated fat will, typically, be a solid at room temperature.

-I'll be completely honest, a handful of recent studies have found that saturated fat might not be bad for you after all.
-Which, I'm sure at least a few of you are yelling that exact fact at me right now as you read this.
+I'll be completely honest, a handful of recent studies have found that saturated fat might not be bad for you after all; which, I'm sure at least a few of you are yelling that exact fact at me right now as you read this.

 Well, stop it.
 I'm not trying to steal your saved up bacon grease, and I don't like getting screamed at.
 See what you made me do?
 You made me end my sentence in a preposition.
 Calm yourself.
 Read on.